[Open since November 1, 2022] New Information on Ghibli Park!

-On November 1, 2022, Ghibli Park finally opened inside the Expo 2005 Aichi Commemorative Park!
+On November 1, 2022, Ghibli Park opened inside the Expo 2005 Aichi Commemorative Park!

-This dreamlike park is full of recreations of the worlds within each film.
-Let's take a sneak peek at Ghibli Park as it's revealed bit by bit!
+Ghibli Park is full of recreations of the worlds within each film.
+Let's take a sneak peek!

 (1) Hill of Youth